stefano-m/lua-media_player/README.md

 As usual, you can use the `--local` option if you don't want or can't install it system-wide.

-## From source

-Alternatively, you can copy the `media_player.lua` file in your `~/.config/awesome` folder.
-You will have to install all the dependencies manually though (see the `rockspec` file for more information).

 # Usage

-Require the `media_player` module in your Awesome configuration file `~/.config/awesome/rc.lua` and then create a media player interface for each player that implements the Mpris specification.
+Require the `media_player` module and then create a media player interface for each player that implements the Mpris specification.

 When creating a media player with a given `NAME`, the module will